La Vuelta A España

 Stage 17 (mountain stage #6)

-There is a fun story behind this climb: this road was paved for the sole purpose of becoming a cycling climb.
-In the late 90s, the Vuelta organizers wanted their own Alpe d’Huez, Tourmalet, Stelvio, Ventoux.
-Thus, they decided to create a new road up the Pico La Gamonal mountain in the most scenic part of Spain, Las Ubiñas-La Mesa National Park.
+There is a fun story behind this climb: This road was paved for the sole purpose of becoming a cycling climb.
+In the late 1990s, the Vuelta organizers wanted their own Alpe d’Huez, Tourmalet, Stelvio, Ventoux.
+Thus, they decided to create a new road up the Pico La Gamonal mountain in the most scenic part of Spain: Las Ubiñas-La Mesa National Park.

-But perhaps they got carried away, and made it too hard.
+But perhaps they got carried away and made it too hard.
 This climb is so steep in places that the team cars have stalled.
 A team manager once said: "What do they want?
 Blood?
-They ask us to stay clean and avoid doping and then they make the riders tackle this kind of barbarity.
-Former Scottish pro David Millar famously stopped a half-meter short of the finish on Angliru and refused to cross the line in protest: "We are not animals and this is inhuman.”
+They ask us to stay clean and avoid doping and then they make the riders tackle this kind of barbarity.”
+Former Scottish pro David Millar famously stopped a half-meter short of the finish on Angliru and refused to cross the line in protest, saying, "We are not animals, and this is inhuman.”

 Other world ranked climbs to be included in Grand Tours are: